bregman-arie/devops-exercises/README.md

 I'm {{ ansible_hostname }} and my operating system is {{ ansible_distribution }
 ```

+## Containers

+* How containers different from VMs?
+* In which scenarios would you use containers and in which you would prefer to use VMs?

 ## Docker

 * What happens when you run `docker run hello-world`?